 O. Student Athletic Team and Student Group Travel

-P. Reconciliation and Settlement Travel Reimbursement Packet
+P. Settlement of Travel Expenses Travel Reimbursement Packet

 UTSA travel must be planned to achieve maximum savings and efficiency.
 The travel expenses must be the lowest possible considering all relevant circumstances.

-A traveler may be reimbursed for meals, lodging, transportation and other expenses while traveling on official UTSA business, as determined by UTSA and TexTravel.
+A Traveler may be reimbursed for meals, lodging, transportation and other expenses while traveling on official UTSA business, as determined by UTSA and TexTravel.

-Reimbursement for airfare and car rental expenses requires the use of UT Systemwide contracted travel and car rental agencies.
+Reimbursement for airfare and car rental expenses requires the use of UT Systemwide-contracted travel and car rental agencies.

 Travel should not be authorized for reimbursement unless funding is available for the estimated amount of approved expenses.
-Before submitting documents for reimbursement, the traveler should ensure that all travel costs have been included, as partial reimbursements are generally not allowed.
+Before submitting documents for reimbursement, the Traveler should ensure that all travel costs have been included, as partial reimbursements are generally not allowed.

-UTSA follows IRS rules for travel reimbursements, which allow amounts paid under an accountable plan to be non-taxable to the traveler.
+UTSA follows IRS rules for travel reimbursements, which allow amounts paid under an accountable plan to be non-taxable to the Traveler.

-To be considered an accountable plan, the following rules must be met.
+To be considered an accountable plan, the following rules must be met:

 - The authorized travel must have a business connection;